antmicro/meta-antmicro/system-releases/rdfm-unmatched-demo/README.md

 # `HiFive Unmatched RDFM` demo

-The `rdfm-unmatched-demo` release is an Over The Air update demo using the `RDFM` for `HiFive Unmatched` board.
+The `rdfm-unmatched-demo` release is an Over-The-Air update demo that uses [`RDFM`](https://github.com/antmicro/rdfm) for the `HiFive Unmatched` board.

-If you wish to try out this system release but don't have access to the hardware, refer to the [Renode demo README](./renode/README.md).
+To try out this system release without access to the hardware, refer to the [Renode demo README](./renode/README.md), which runs the demo in simulation.

 ## How to use

-### Building image
+### Building the image
 You can fetch all the necessary code with:
 ```
 mkdir rdfm-unmatched-demo && cd rdfm-unmatched-demo